JonEilers/Sea-Cucumber-Lab-Notebook/Sea_Cuke@WWU.md

 > Daily check up: temp on the thermometer in the cooler said roughly 11 degree celsius.

 Sea cucumber look fine.
 Looking skinny.
+I adjusted the thermostat setting a few degree warmer.

 > ![](https://i.imgur.com/Y6eLrrl.jpg)
 Sea cucumbers immediately after turning the light on and taking the lid off